BA (Hons)

 Making innovative music is the lifeblood of this course.
 Every week, you’ll hone your production skills, DJ techniques, compositional skills, and expand your creativity.
 You’ll be able to showcase your music live on stage in a real music venue, or in the studio.
 In your business classes, you’ll learn all you need to know about the realities of being a professional in today’s music industry.
 There are also regular networking events, masterclasses, collaboration and work opportunities so you can build your all-important contacts list.

-This course is approved and awarded by Falmouth University, one of the UK’s leading specialist universities for the creative industries.
+The BA (Hons) Professional Music (Electronic Music) is approved and awarded by Falmouth University, one of the UK’s leading specialist universities for the creative industries.
+There’s also the option to study this course over 4 years with an Integrated Foundation Year.

 If you’re one or more of the following, this course is for you: